Department Technology Theory of Action

 Strengthening Infrastructure Maintenance & Improvements

 As we continue to collaborate with each department on new systems and programs that require network and technology resources we strive to strengthen infrastructure maintenance & improvements to enhance the access and efficiency in organizational processes.
-This work during the 2019-2020 school year will be to upgrade the rest of our wireless access points, increase our bandwidth capacity, update/refresh camera system and half the cameras, collaborate with the Village of Oak Park on a joint fiber project and execute a transition of file storage and backup strategy.
+This work during the 2020-2021 school year will be to increase our bandwidth capacity, update/refresh our second phase of our cameras, collaborate with the Village of Oak Park on a joint fiber project and execute a transition of file storage and backup strategy.

 Two-way staff to student and family communication

 Throughout this year our team will be leveraging the feedback received from families during the equity feedback sessions to focus and enhance our communication streams to and from students and families.
-THis work this year we will focus our work on streamlining the number of tools used, provide multiple trainings for staff and families (as needed), expand on digital signage in three to five buildings during the 2019-2020 school year and work with district staff to promote Let’s Talk as a key two-way communication tool for district staff and the board of education.
+This work this year we will focus our work on streamlining our learning management systems with Seesaw for K-2/Google Classroom for 3rd-5th/Canvas for 6th-8th, provide multiple trainings for staff and families (as needed), expand on digital signage in three to five buildings during the 2020-2021 school year and work with district staff to promote Let’s Talk as a key two-way communication tool for district staff and the board of education.
 This important work will directly impact the use of communication tools on a regular basis that will assist in clearly and proactively communicating to our staff, students and families.

 Professional Learning Plans